 - Ejector Rod – allows for cartridges/casings to be ejected en masse from the chambers (difficult to see, sorry)

 - Cylinder Latch – controls the swinging of the cylinder outward to allow for ejection/reloading

 - Hammer – can be found on some semi-automatics in lieu of the striker, strikes primer or controls firing pin

 - Recoil Shield – blocks the rear of the chambers (not shown)

-- Barrel – same as an automatic
+- Barrel – same as a semi-automatic

-- Frame – same as an automatic
+- Frame – same as a semi-automatic

-- Trigger – same as an automatic
+- Trigger – same as a semi-automatic

 Double vs. Single Action Questions